Skip to main content

 Strategic Restriction

-Also commonly referred to as rate plan definition, product restriction, house restrictions, we call these types of restrictions strategic as they are configured once and define the strategy of how you want to sell the selected rate plan(s).
+Also commonly referred to as rate plan definitions, we call these types of restrictions strategic as they are configured once and define the strategy of how you want to sell the selected rate plan(s).
 Example: you have a rate plan STAY3 offering guests a discount when staying 3 or more nights; this rate plan will thus have a Min LoS 3 by default.

 Tactical Restriction

 A tactical restriction is to effectively revenue manage specific nights where either you want to restrict low value business or distribute high demand over to low-performing shoulder nights.
-They override strategic restrictions and you can either set them manually or you can follow FLYR’s recommendations to set tactical restrictions.
+They override strategic restrictions (only if more restrictive), and you can either set them manually or you can follow FLYR’s recommendations to set tactical restrictions.

 When to use a Strategic & Tactical Restrictions?

 When creating a restriction, it is crucial to consider if this is a long-term strategic decision or simply responding tactically to demand.
-Any restriction you wish to set that spans several weeks, months or is indefinite should be configured as a strategic restriction.
-Whereas short-lived restrictions, often only set for a part of the booking window depending on the nights’ performance, should be configured as tactical restrictions.
+Any restriction that defines a rate plan's baseline behavior should be configured as a strategic restriction.
+Whereas short-lived and demand-responsive restrictions, often only set for a part of the booking window depending on the nights’ performance, should be configured as tactical restrictions.

 Further, it is important to remember that FLYR’s inventory optimization uses tactical restrictions to maximise revenue.
-During the optimization, FLYR will always account for any configured strategic restrictions for the property and ensure that any recommended tactical restriction won’t modify this restriction in any way.
+During the optimization, FLYR will always account for any configured strategic restrictions for the property and ensure that any recommended tactical restriction won’t modify this restriction unless more restrictive (e.g. the engine wants to close a discount for which you've configured a strategic Min LOS 3).

 What restrictions are available to use?

-FLYR currently supports three different restriction types with three possible options:
+FLYR currently supports three different restriction types, each with three possible options, at two different levels:

 Restriction Types